CLU-MSCP/bedics/01-Theory/dsurch1.md

 ### 2. Measurement Scales {#dsur1_2}

-The distinction between nominal, ordinal, interval, ratio scales in scales of measurement is something you learned quite early in your education.
+In order to run statistics on your constructs, you need to make them into a number.
+That's where scales of measurment come in.
+The distinction between nominal, ordinal, interval, ratio scales is something you learned quite early in your education.
 However, the importance of these scales is rarely made clear.
-The reason why these scales are important is that they will impact how you summarize, visualize, and model (run statistics) your data.
-For example, you can't calculate a mean for gender or ethnicity.
-You might consider non-parametric statistics for ordinal ranked data (Spearman's Rho).
+The reason why these scales are important is that they will impact how you summarize, visualize, model (run statistics), and generally think about your data.
+For example, you can't calculate a mean for gender or ethnicity and you might consider non-parametric statistics for ordinal data (e.g., Spearman's Rho).

 At the same time, the **scale of measurement is inherently limiting**.
 It will force you to think about a problem or concept in a particular way.
 A good exercise is to think about the variables in your study and consider how you might assess the same constructs on a different scale.
 For example, depression might be measured using a self-report measure which is likely on the interval scale.
 Consider the other ways that depression might be measured (i.e., number of pleasant events attended, hours slept, occurrence of negative thoughts)